-Step 7: Use products to help you
+Step 7: Use Products to Help You

 While you can’t completely control your beard, beard products are your best bet to train and eventually tame beard hair to your liking.
 The basic tools and products you will need include a good boar bristle brush, some beard oil, and a styling product like a beard balm to set off on the right track.

-Step 8: Less is more
+Step 8: Less is More

 You should avoid using face soap or other cheap drug-store products on your beard at all costs.
 Alcohol laden products will make your beard hair go haywire making it harder to train.